compling-potsdam/sose20-mt/docs/presentation/special_topics.md

 Read, understand and present scientific papers on current challenges in machine translation.
-You are expected to choose a topic from the list below and give a short presentation about it.
+You are expected to choose a topic from the list below and give a short presentation about it (between 15 and 20 min).

 ### Multilingual translation models